Why do I need a forest management plan and who can I contact?

 Why should I work with a consulting forester?

 A consulting forester works for you, the landowner, not the mill or the logging company.
-They will work with you to find out your goals for managing your forest and help you come up with a plan that suits your needs and management goals.
+They will work with you to come up with a plan that suits your needs and management goals.
 The Leelanau Conservation District now has a district forester, Kama Ross.
 She can visit with you for no charge.
-She will come to your property and work with you to help find a consulting forester to help write a forest management plan or help steer you in the right direction.
+She will come to your property and work with you to find a consulting forester to write a forest management plan or steer you in the right direction.
 She is a valuable resource.
 Call the Conservation District to learn more: 231-256-9783 or [email protected].

 Below is a link to a document about hiring a consulting forester.

 Who are some foresters in the area I can contact for a forest management plan?

 The Conservancy keeps a list of area foresters we have worked with in the past on our conservation easement property.
 We do not require you to use the foresters on this list.
 It is only meant to be a resource for you.
 Below is a link to this list.
 If you are a forester and would like to be on this list, or if you know of someone we should add to this list, please call the office and talk to Yarrow.